Chris Reeve Knives: One Piece

 Fixed blade family of knives, featuring a hollow handle and blade manufactured from one continuous piece of A2 tool steel.

 Models possess blade lengths ranging from 10.2 to 22.9 cm (4" to 9").

-After nearly three decades of production, the One Piece Range was retired due to both the expense of manufacture, and to make room in the CRK portfolio for new designs.
+After nearly three decades of production, the One Piece Range was retired due to the expense of manufacture and the need to make room in the CRK portfolio for new designs.